refactorborn/kartel/README.md

 # Documentation

-you can find some documentation (report, class diagram,...) about this project in the 'docs' folder.
+You can find some documentation (report, class diagram,...) about this project in the 'docs' folder.
 This project being intended for a French professor, so this documentation and the comments of the code are in French.

 # Contributors